What we're doing to help

 We’re supporting the Oak National Academy, providing its teachers with development and support to deliver over 180 lessons each week to pupils in their homes.

 And we’re creating free and accessible content to help teachers and school leaders to do their jobs in exceptional circumstances.
-Our Summer Series webinars are running throughout the summer term, covering current challenges as well as looking ahead to life beyond lockdown.
+Our Summer Series webinars ran throughout the summer term, covering current challenges as well as looking ahead to life beyond lockdown.

 Taking on new and different challenges